Custom Orthotics

 What custom orthotics are

 A custom orthotic is a foot orthosis — an in-shoe insert — fit to a specific person’s feet and gait.
-Unlike off-the-shelf insoles, a custom orthotic is shaped from a cast or scan of your foot in a corrected, biomechanically neutral position.
+Unlike off-the-shelf insoles, a custom orthotic is shaped from a foam mold of your foot in a corrected, biomechanically neutral position.
 The result is a device that supports the foot in the alignment it should be working in, rather than the position it’s been compensating into.

 Custom orthotics aren’t shoe inserts in the cushioning sense.
 They’re medical biomechanical devices, designed to redirect the way load passes through the foot during the gait cycle.
 The cushioning that comes with them is secondary; the primary value is in the shape.